 The Kingdom of Saudi Arabia is at the crossroads of Asia, Africa, and Europe and spans roughly 80% of the Arabian Peninsula.
 Like many countries, the first schools were established as a way of ensuring religious education, but colleges teaching core subjects began as early as the mid-1800s.

+When oil was discovered in Saudi Arabia during the 1970s, the Ministry of Higher Education was created to address the increased need for a skilled and educated labor force.
 During the next 15 years, thousands of Saudis studied in the USA.
 In 2004, foreign investors were allowed into the private education market, and the Ministry of Education began a 10 year reform plan to correspond with the 25 year reform of higher education scheduled to start in 2007

-The government has reognized that its education system is overtaxed.
+The government has recognized that its education system is overtaxed.
 Almost a third of secondary school graduates have no ability to continue their education because there are not enough schools.
 As a result, scholarship programs to study outside the Kingdom, rapid building and opening of new schools at secondary and tertiary levels, increasing capacity at existing schools, and foreign university licensing are all being implemented as a way of addressing the growing population's educational needs.

 Primary and Secondary Education

 Primary education consists of 6 years (ages 6-12), which is followed by three years of intermediate education (ages 12-15), and three years of upper secondary or vocational secondary education (ages 15-18), for a total of 12 years of combined primary and secondary education.
 Secondary education is further divided into five streams: general (academic), commercial, vocational, agricultural, and religious.

 After completion of secondary education, students are eligible to pursue study at a wide variety of post-secondary education institutions: 1-2 year higher technical institutes, 2-3 year technical colleges, 2 year junior/community colleges, and university education, including 4-5 year undergraduate programs (B.A. and B.S.
 Degrees) and professional and postgraduate degree programs.
 Master's degrees require 1-2 years of study, while the Ph.D. requires a minimum of 3 years of study plus qualifying examinations and defense of a dissertation.

 Medical education is offered at state of the art facilities.
 Both Doctor of Medicine (MD) and Bachelor of Medicine/Bachelor of Surgery (MBBS) degrees are offered.
 A comprehensive list of professional degrees in the health professions can be found with the Saudi Commission for Health Specialties.